sahib/rmlint/docs/rmlint.1.rst

     The last one is not a hash function in the traditional meaning, but performs a byte-by-byte comparison of each file.
 See also **--max-paranoid-ram**.

-    For the adventurous, it is also possible to decrease the default paranoia.
+    For the adventurous, it is also possible to decrease the default paranoia:

     * **-P** is equivalent to **--algorithm spooky64**
     * **-PP** is equivalent to **--algorithm spooky32**
     * **-PPP** is equivalent to **--algorithm debian_random**

-    This is really not recommended.
+    *This is really not recommended though.*

 :``-D --merge-directories`` (**[experimental] default\:** *disabled*):